2014 24 Hours of Le Mans: Post-qualifying

 Prospeed nominated Sebastien Crubile as a replacement for Curtis, but the ACO did not allow him to participate due to a lack of laps taken under night conditions.
 The team elected continue as a two-driver operation, but were forced to switch to the LMGTE Pro category due to no longer meeting the LMGTE Am driver ranking requirements.
-Calado was injured from his second qualifying session crash and was not cleared to participate in the race and was replaced by Pierre Kaffer.
+Calado suffered a brain haemorrhage from his second qualifying session crash and was not cleared to participate in the race and was replaced by Pierre Kaffer.

 Qualifying results

 Pole position winners in each class are indicated in bold and by a The fastest time set by each entry is denoted in gray.